 We employed a sizeable twin/adoptive sample design to conduct a novel genetic investigation of multiple modes of engaging with music during adolescence and to explore the developmental relationship between language and music, two uniquely human traits.
 Heritability estimates for engaging with musical instruments (78%), vocal music (i.e., singing 43%), and dance (66%) contribute to knowledge of the genetic structure of musicality traits.
 We also uncovered associations between adolescent self-reported music engagement and later verbal ability measures while controlling for earlier IQ, thus providing population-level evidence of a robust link between musicality and language traits and that converges with findings from smaller studies (Gordon et al., 2015c; Swaminathan & Schellenberg, 2019).
 Engaging with musical instruments at age 12 also predicted longitudinal growth of verbal ability at age 16, consistent with theoretical predictions about the influence of musicality on language development (Brandt et al., 2012; Ladanyi et al., 2020; Patel, 2014).
 Innovative use of an adoptive sibling design allowed us to further investigate environmental and genetic influences, strengthening our power to detect shared environmental influences and correlations (Plomin & DeFries, 1985) compared to the classic twin design (Martin, Eaves, Kearsey, & Davies, 1978).

-Genetic Structure of Adolescent Self-Perceived Music Engagement
+Genetic Structure of Adolescent Self-Reported Music Engagement

 Our initial results demonstrated that musical instrument engagement was highly heritable.
 The estimate of 78% is slightly higher than heritability estimates for other music traits (Butkovic, Ullen, & Mosing, 2015; Hambrick & Tucker-Drob, 2015; Seesjarvi et al., 2016).
 Our higher estimates may be due to the latent variable approach, which typically yields higher heritability estimates because measurement error is modeled as part of the estimate of nonshared environmental influences on individual measures.
 Heritability estimates were lower but significant for singing and dancing engagement factors.
 These genetic influences likely reflect the contribution of many hundreds or thousands of independent genetic effects (Chabris et al., 2015).